-March 31, 2021, we had an accumulated deficit of \$14.0 million.
-Based on our current business plan, we believe that our existing cash and cash equivalents will provide sufficient resources to meet our working capital and capital expenditure needs for at least the next 12 months following the date of this Quarterly Report.
+As of June 30, 2021, we had cash, cash equivalents, restricted cash, and investments of \$203.0 million.
+As of June 30, 2021, we had an accumulated deficit of \$22.4 million.
+Based on our current business plan, we believe that our existing cash and cash equivalents will provide sufficient resources to meet our working capital and capital expenditure needs for at least the next 12 months following the filing date of this Quarterly Report on Form 10Q.